 I am the vine, you are, the branch is us binding ourselves to Him …

 That’s where we gain strength.
 That’s where we see fruit.
 You don’t bare fruit by being spiritually idle.

 That’s not what waiting on the Lord is.
 Waiting is productive in nature.

 God wants you to draw close to him.
 Bringing our presence into His presence, and in that place, where the Spirit of the Lord and there is freedom. – 2 Corinthians 3:17

 That’s also the place we can hear Him more clearly.
 If you are 50 feet away from a friend who is talking to you in their normal talking voice.
 You won’t be able to hear them well or not at all.
 But if you are only a foot away from them you can hear them very clearly.

-We have dug around in the old testament on what it means to wait on God.
+We have dug around in the Old Testament on what it means to wait on the Lord.
 But what about in the New Testament?
 Is waiting on the Lord the same or is there another level of understanding?